 2013 had a massive stock market rally, up nearly 30% for the year.
 Jenni’s student loan debt was shrinking considerably, helping take the edge off the near 7% interest rate the loan was earning.

 Combined with our high income (just cresting $200K!), we were able to grow our net worth into six figures for the first time: $159,085.
-Despite all our new wealth and income, we strived to maintain a frugal lifestyle.
+Despite all our new wealth and income, we strived to maintain a frugal lifestyle but avoided being cheap.

 We spent much of the year as we did in 2013: Jenni worked in the pharmacy and focussed on student loan payments.
 I slowly grew my consulting business.
 We did much of our travel in the first half the year taking trips around the US, which was a little less expensive.
 We tend to leverage credit card rewards and miles to drastically reduce trip costs, but even then, they can be expensive.